merenlab/anvio/anvio/docs/programs/anvi-get-enriched-functions-per-pan-group.md

                                           --annotation-source COG_FUNCTION
 {{ codestop }}

-Use the parameter `--list-annotation-sources` to list the available annotation sources in your %(pan-db).
+Use the parameter `--list-annotation-sources` to list the available annotation sources in your %(pan-db)s.

 #### Additional Output